tomgrek/zincbase/README.md

 * to_csv method
 * utilize postgres as backend triple store
 * attributes for nodes / relations
+* The to_csv/from_csv methods do not yet support node attributes.
+* Add relation extraction from arbitrary unstructured text

 # References & Acknowledgements